-Intel is back into the graphics game, with the blue-team suggesting that it will debut its first Xe graphics solutions in 2020 across a broad selection of platforms, ecosystems, and prices.
+Intel is finally back in the graphics game, with the blue team suggesting that it will debut its first Xe graphics solutions in 2020 across a broad selection of platforms, ecosystems, and prices.
 This will be Intel’s first new add-in graphics card in over twenty years.

 The technology behind this GPU and its potential performance remain shrouded in mystery, but as time goes on details are coming to light.
 If it proves a viable alternative to Nvidia and AMD, this will be one of the most important events in the graphics card industry this century.